 8.3.4.4 Customer Receipting Issue

-The MOU/EC’s FSR will wait no more than 15 minutes for the Customer to call the CR and have the CR advise the MOU/EC’s office if receipt is valid and to cancel the DNP request.
+The MOU/EC’s FSR will wait according to the table below for the customer to contact the CR in regards to paymentfor the Customer to call the CR and have the CR advise the MOU/EC’s office if receipt is valid and to cancel the DNP request.
 Cancellation and trip fees will apply.

+Table ??
+Receipting Issue Process